SamHas7Friends: Story

-On the December 15, 2006 episode Sam is murdered while preparing to move out of her apartment and leave L.A. forever.
-The murderer cannot be seen in this final episode, leaving the mystery up in the air.
-According to the last episode posted on YouTube on June 29, 2009, the answer would be revealed in Prom Queen: The Homecoming.
+On the very final episode, Samantha is murdered while preparing to pack her bags and move out of Los Angeles forever.
+The killer is never seen and was never revealed in the final episode, leaving the viewers to process the mystery.
+The answer was eventually slowly revealed within its spin-off series, Prom Queen: The Homecoming.

 Reception

 Critics had mixed reactions to Sam Has 7 Friends.
 Virginia Heffernan of the New York Times described the series as "respectably viral."
 Television critic Andrew Wallenstein was perplexed by the series, and suggested that "maybe drama remains the domain of traditional mediums."

 The series received small audiences of several thousand viewers at YouTube, Revver and its own site.
 At iTunes the show was more popular, receiving more than 10,000 downloads a day through the show's run.

-After Sam's Death
+Aftermath

 While the show attracted 3 million views during its initial run, Sam Has 7 Friends caught the eye of the United Talent Agency, one of the "Big 5" Hollywood talent agencies, which operates a unit to scout for online talent.

 After shopping the series around, United Talent Agency and Big Fantastic caught the eye of Michael Eisner, the former CEO of Walt Disney who was creating a studio to produce content for the internet.
 Eisner acquired the rights for Season 1 of Sam Has 7 Friends as well as an option to produce any future seasons.
 Through his new production company, Vuguru, Eisner funded the production of Big Fantastic's second series, Prom Queen.
 That series debuted on MySpace on April 1, 2007.

-In October 2012, both "Sam Has 7 Friends" and "Prom Queen" were relaunched on The CW's website.
+In October 2012, both this show and "Prom Queen" were made available for viewing online on The CW's website.